-Friday is a day for the kids, with the Louth PS Art & Craft Fair opening its doors to visitors and providing a great insight, and some funds, to one of the smallest Schools in Australia.
+Friday is a day for the kids, with the Louth PS Art & Craft Fair opening its doors to visitors and providing great insight, and some funds, to one of the smallest schools in Australia.
 With only four students, it was a great way for visitors to get an understanding of how schools of some outback towns operate.
 The fair also highlighted the importance of remote schools; without them, essential education could only be achieved by ‘School of the Air’ or alternatively, families would need to move from the town, further wearing down the fabric that enables these towns to exist.
 An experience that makes the early arrival worthwhile.

 Shindy’s Inn, Louth

 Most of the off-track activity is centred around Shindy’s Inn, Louth’s only pub which is an easy walk from the track and offers great meals and drinks to settle the dust.
 During the race event, it is the location of the race Calcutta, and nightly entertainment that highlighted some local talent from the area.